Home » Automobile engg » Cylinder Head: Diagram, Parts, Functions, Types, Uses, [PDF]

 It is cast separated from the cylinder block to eliminate it for cleaning carbon and grinding valve.
 To maintain compression within the cylinder, a flat piece of gasket is arranged between the cylinder head and the cylinder block.

 In some cases, such as racing car engines, a separate head is not used.
-But a single piece of the cylinder block and the head is difficult and costlier to make, and internal parts of the engine are not as accessible.
+However, a single piece of the cylinder block and the head is difficult and costlier to make, and internal parts of the engine are not as accessible.

 Depending on the valve layout, the cylinder head may have camshafts, rockers, and valves.
 Waterways are provided to accommodate valve and plug seating.
 From the mechanical point of view, the design details of a detachable cylinder head are perhaps the most difficult.